Who am I? Steph P. Bianchini.

 Where do I leave?
 Edinburgh, Scotland – beautiful and rainy.
 No glittering space stations or hospitable moonlets around here, but I’m still able to observe my favourite planet in the evening sky – from September to December, provided I am lucky with the weather (which is not that often).

 What do I write?
 Mainly non fiction – i.e. journal articles for my academic job.
 Books and book chapters, less technical, policy-oriented but still a bit geeky.
 I contribute regular features about science and SF to a few outlets, like Serious Wonder and Amazing Stories among them.
-I do (now more often than before) write fiction under different bylines – guess what, SF.
-But I also fancy alternate history and cyberpunk.
-And dystopias.
+I do (now more often than before) write fiction under a different byline – guess what, SF.
+But I also fancy alternate history, dystopias, and cyberpunk.
+And horror.

 What are you going to find here?
 Discussions about the science in SF, astrophysics first of all.
 References and interesting stuff collected here and there.
 Book / movie reviews on SFF&H (that stays for Science-Fiction Fantasy & Horror).
 Weird, spooky things I came across when surfing the web researching my next article.
 And Japanese manga/anime, a lifetime passion that never went away.